MichaelSasser/docker_images/README.md

 I initially kept the complex build system from the original project, because changing it meant a lot of work, with no benefit to the resulting images.
 Due to recent issues and timeouts from the external repositories I decided to put in that work.
-I first simplified the build system using docker buildx, just to make it potentially even more complex in the end.
+I first simplified the build system by replacing most of it with docker buildx, just to make it potentially even more complex in the end.
 The advantages we get from this are natively built multi-arch images.
-Meaning no qemu emulation layer anymore and quicker turnaround times for builds.
+Meaning no qemu emulation layer anymore and therefore quicker turnaround times for builds.

 ### Images